ElinaFF/PICO/installation.md

 For more details follow this [link](https://git-scm.com/download/linux).

-### Windows installation
+## Windows installation
 Don't forget to check that Microsoft Visual C++ is correctly installed.

 #### Python
 In order to install Python, you need to go to this [link](https://www.python.org/downloads/windows/).
-Download your prefered version (or the latest 3.10 stable version) and proceed with the installation.
+Download your preferred version (or the latest 3.10 stable version) and proceed with the installation.
 You can also follow this [tutorial](https://phoenixnap.com/kb/how-to-install-python-3-windows) for further details.

 WARNING : Don't forget the select Add Python 3.X to PATH on the first page !